virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 ```

 ### -ChallengeResponse
-Allows for Challenge-Response configuration with all defaults
+Allows for Challenge-Response configuration with all defaults.

 ```yaml
 Type: SwitchParameter